 - Link up with non-profit organizations in the community that will provide opportunities not only to give financially but to volunteer or serve regularly.
 Put these non-profit organizations before your people periodically and share testimonies of those whose lives are being impacted.

 - Serving Challenge: Coming out in the Fall of 2023, this 40-day challenge, more than any other, will get your people outside of the walls of your church to serve like Jesus.
-Join the waitlist here.
+Join our newest 40-day Serving Challenge.